 9. Plan for Future Reporting

-Most likely, you’ll have to do quarterly or monthly reporting once you’ve been awarded the money and have put your plan into place.
-Don’t be afraid of the reporting—remember, you’ve already found an expert on your team who can help you with this!
+If the grant was a large award, it’s likely you’ll have to do quarterly or monthly reporting once you’ve been awarded the money and have put your plan into place.
+Don’t be afraid of the reporting — remember, you’ve already found an expert on your team who can help you with this!
 You can plan for your success by making sure your objectives are achievable and leave you lots of opportunities for success.

-Along with the quantitative measurements you’ll likely be asked to include in your follow-up reports, you’ll also want to incorporate stories from community members who used your services.
+Along with the quantitative measurements you’ll likely be asked to include in your follow-up reports, you’ll also want to incorporate stories from students, parents, and community members who used your services.
 Decide on a way to capture those stories beforehand so you are ready to do so when reporting time comes.